XinZ0419/Deep-Hybrid-Spectro/README.md

 **speaking yes/no/one/two, nodding/shaking/stretch, nodding+yes/nodding+no/shaking+yes/shaking+no**.

-The classification accuracies of the time-domain model and frequency-domain model could reach up to **85.69% ±1.38%** and **71.38% ±1.76%** respectively.
+The classification accuracies of the time-domain model and frequency-domain model could reach up to **76.28% ±1.25%** and **89.57% ±2.26%** respectively.

-The final classification accuracy of the fused model could reach up to **88.93% ±0.28%** for 11 throat activities.
+The final classification accuracy of the fused model could reach up to **92.73% ±0.82%** for 11 throat activities.

 Addational
 ==========
 The folder "live demo" is only a toy model for live demonstration.

-The paper "*A Hierarchically Resistive Skin as Intelligent Multimodal On-Throat Wearable Biosensors*" is under reviewed by Nature Materials now.
+The paper "*A Hierarchically Resistive Skin as Intelligent Multimodal On-Throat Wearable Biosensors*" is under reviewed by Nature Nanotechnology now.